Last week the Maryland Court of Special Appeals upheld a trial court’s ruling in Smith v. Johns Hopkins Community Physicians.

 (Admittedly, I’m being a little hyperbolic with the “just world” talk.
 But stay with me here.)

 This comes from the Maryland Court of Appeals in Leung v.
 Nunes.
 It is still good case law except no one really seems interested in applying it as the law is written.
-Instead, far too often, trial judges go and make their decisions based on their world view of whether plaintiffs should be allowed to bring their claims in jurisdictions that are traditionally more favorable.
-Appellate courts are letting judges do this at their pleasure under the guise of the whole, “trial judge discretion” cure all that allow judges to basically rewrite the law to be whatever they want it to be.
+Instead, far too often, trial judges make their decisions based on their worldview of whether plaintiffs should be allowed to bring their claims in jurisdictions that are traditionally more favorable.
+Appellate courts are letting judges do this at their pleasure under the guise of the whole, “trial judge discretion” cure-all that allows judges to basically rewrite the law to be whatever they want it to be.

 End rant.
 Let’s get back to this case.
 The surviving spouse and children of a man brought a wrongful death medical malpractice claim.
 Plaintiffs’ lawyers did what smart plaintiffs’ attorneys do: they filed in Baltimore City if venue is proper in Baltimore City and Baltimore County.
 You can call this forum shopping.
 I call it legal malpractice if you don’t file it in Baltimore City.
 The doctor filed a Motion to Transfer from Baltimore City to Baltimore County.
 The trial judge granted the defendant’s request on the grounds of forum non conveniens.

-Just a quick summary in case you are confusing forum non conveniens with the question of whether venue is proper.
+Just a quick summary in case you are confusing forum non conveniens with whether venue is proper.
 Forum non conveniens is when a party asks the judge to transfer the case from one court to another because the first location is not convenient.
-Maryland law allows for the transfer of a case from a legally proper but inconvenient location to another legally proper but more convenient location when the transfer is for the convenience of the parties, witnesses, or in the interests of justice.
+Maryland law allows for transferring a case from a legally proper but inconvenient location to another legally proper but more convenient location when the transfer is for the convenience of the parties, witnesses, or in the interests of justice.
 But, again, the burden is supposed to be heavy to make the transfer.